United Arab Emirates entry requirements for Israel passport holders

 Return or onward ticket

-Immigration officers at Dubai and Abu Dhabi airports routinely ask for proof of onward travel.
-Have a printed or digital copy of your return flight or a ticket to your next destination ready.
+Immigration officers at Dubai and Abu Dhabi airports routinely ask for a return or onward ticket.
+Have a printed copy or a screenshot on your phone showing your flight out of the UAE within 90 days.

 Recommended